Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Resonance.md

 **What is the link between earthquakes and cello strings?**

-Last initially checked on 2025-02-08 by Lachlan Rooney (lgmr2@cam.ac.uk) and double-checked on 2025-02-08 by Timothy Wong (chw55@cam.ac.uk)
+Last initially checked on 2025-11-23 by Daniel Eaton (de354@cam.ac.uk) and double-checked on  by

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->